inoshishi-bohdan/FinanceDashboard/README.md

 - **Statistics Page:** Visualize your financial data with comprehensive graphs and charts, including income vs. expenses, net worth, and expense distribution.

+- **User Profile Management:** Easily modify your username and login credentials, reset your password, and personalize your profile image for a customized user experience.

 ## Tech Stack